-PRINCIPLES AND RECOMMENDATIONS COMPLY DISCLOSURE 7.4 A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks.
-The Company's Risk Table identifies the material risks for the Company.
+PRIM ICIPLES AND RECOMMENDATIONS COMPLY DISCLOSURE 7.4 A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks. \checkmark The Company's Risk Table identifies the material risks for the Company.
 The categories of risks that may be reported on as part of the Company's systems and processes for managing material business risks are: operational; financial reporting; sovereign risk and market-related risks.
 The Company values economic, environmental and social sustainability within the areas which it operates.
 In order to mitigate any material exposure to economic, environmental and social sustainability risks, the Board has oversight of risk management.
-The Company has identified the following as material risks relating to economic, environmental and social sustainability: Nickel, lithium and cobalt price volatility, and currency conversion fluctuations in Australian dollars, United States Dollars Tanzanian Shillings and Euros are affected by many factors beyond the control of the Company.
+The Company has identified the following as material risks relating to economic, environmental and social sustainability: Nickel, lithium and copper price volatility, and currency conversion fluctuations in Australian dollars, United States Dollars Tanzanian Shillings and Euros are affected by many factors beyond the control of the Company.
 Management regularly monitor the movements in the commodities market.
 The Company is committed to maintaining a high standard of health, safety and environmental management and reporting, as well as conducting its business in a manner that prevents injury or illness to employees, contractors and the community within which it operates.
 The Company has policies, processes and procedures in place to mitigate such risk.
-The Company shores these ongoing risks, and maintains government and community relations in those countries.
+The Company signate with operating in foreign countries such as economic, social or political change and instability.
+The Company monitors these ongoing risks, and maintains government and community relations in those countries.
 In addition, the Company endeavours to conduct all activities relating to the Project with a view to positively affecting the people, community and environments in which it operates.